-The first step is to complete a cardboard prototype that displays the storage size available and the overall feel the device will have.
+The first step was to complete a cardboard prototype that displayed the storage size available and the overall feel the device will have.
 Next, plywood will be purchased from a local hardware store as well as a box of screws.
 A power drill will also need to be purchased to drill the screws.
 The bill of materials can be seen in Table 5.
-Most supplies can be purchased through Home Depot others will come from JoAnns', or other craft store.
-Another Approach would to construct the design using ABS plastics, this would require a 3-D printer.
-Both designs would be around the same price with wood being the slightly cheaper option.
-Using plastic also would be a disadvantage for the client, due the facility not having access to a 3-D printer.
+Most supplies can be purchased through Home Depot other materials will be purchased from JoAnns', or another craft store.
+Another approach would be to construct the design using ABS plastic.
+This would require a 3-D printer.
+Both designs would be approximately the same price with wood being the slightly cheaper option.
+Using plastic would also be a disadvantage for the client due to the fact that their facility does not having access to a 3-D printer.